 4.3 Merchant will use the Services only for its management and operation of its own business, and not for any business, services or offerings of third-parties.
 Without limiting the generality of the foregoing, Merchant will not act as a payment intermediary or aggregator on behalf of any third-party.
 This means that Merchant may not use the Services to handle, process or transmit funds for any third party.
 Merchant is also prohibited from using the Services to process cash advances.

 4.5 Merchant will provide any additional information requested by Toast, in connection with Merchant’s application, within five (5) business days following such request (unless required sooner under Applicable Law and Rules), including without limitation invoices from suppliers, government-issued identification or a business license.
-Merchant must also permit Toast to inspect its business location(s) upon request.
+Merchant must also permit reasonable access to Toast to inspect its business location(s) upon request.
 Merchant and its principal owners authorize Toast to obtain identity-verifying information about Merchant from time to time, including consumer reports on Merchant and its principal owners as required under the Bank Secrecy Act.

 4.6 Toast may perform maintenance on the Services from time to time, which may result in service interruptions, delays, or errors.
 Toast will not be liable for any such interruptions, delays, errors or bugs.
 Toast may contact Merchant in order to assist Toast with the Services and obtain information needed to identify and fix any errors.
 The Services do not function with every mobile device and may only be used on approved Toast Hardware.
 Toast may alter which Hardware is approved as compatible with the Services in Toast’s discretion from time to time, subject to reasonable notice.

-4.7 Merchant will comply with the following requirements in connection with its use of the Services: (a) with respect to each Customer who requests the delivery of transaction receipts via text message or email, such Customer must personally enter his or her Customer Data in the appropriate space displayed on the applicable device; Merchant and/or Employees are NOT permitted to add or modify any Customer Data (including but not limited to phone number and email address) on behalf of a Customer; (b) with respect to each Customer who desires to receive marketing material, enroll in a loyalty program, or receive other communications from Merchant, such Customer must indicate such consent via the Toast App; Merchant and/or Employees are NOT permitted to add or modify a Customer's consent indication on his or her behalf; (c) Merchant and/or Employees may not send unsolicited commercial emails (“UCE”) in violation of the CAN-SPAM Act (2003) or otherwise send any commercial messages in violation of Applicable Law and Rules, including without limitation the Telephone Consumer Protection Act of 1991 (“TCPA”), and may only send marketing materials or other communications through the Services to Customers who have provided their contact information via the Toast App.
+4.7 Merchant will comply with the following requirements in connection with its use of the Services: (a) with respect to each Customer who requests the delivery of transaction receipts via text message or email, such Customer must personally enter his or her Customer Data in the appropriate space displayed on the applicable device; Merchant and/or Employees are NOT permitted to add or modify any Customer Data (including but not limited to phone number and email address) on behalf of a Customer; (b) with respect to each Customer who desires to receive marketing material, enroll in a loyalty program, or receive other communications from Merchant via the Services, such Customer must indicate such consent via the Toast App; Merchant and/or Employees are NOT permitted to add or modify a Customer's consent indication on his or her behalf; (c) Merchant and/or Employees may not send unsolicited commercial emails (“UCE”) in violation of the CAN-SPAM Act (2003) or otherwise send any commercial messages in violation of Applicable Law and Rules, including without limitation the Telephone Consumer Protection Act of 1991 (“TCPA”), and may only send marketing materials or other communications through the Services to Customers who have provided their contact information via the Toast App in accordance with this Section 4.7.
 NOTWITHSTANDING THE CAPABILITY OF THE SERVICES TO COLLECT AND STORE CUSTOMER INFORMATION AND TO ALLOW CUSTOMERS TO ELECT TO RECEIVE MARKETING MATERIALS FROM MERCHANT AND TOAST, APPLICABLE LAWS AND RULES MAY LIMIT THE USE OF SUCH INFORMATION ONCE COLLECTED, EVEN IF CUSTOMER HAS PROVIDED CONSENT, AND THE DISCLOSURE OF SUCH INFORMATION TO THIRD PARTIES.
 CUSTOMER SHALL AT ALL TIMES COMPLY WITH SUCH APPLICABLE LAWS AND RULES.

 5.1 Toast owns or has license to all rights, title, interest, copyright and other worldwide Intellectual Property Rights in and to the Hardware, Services (including all derivatives or improvements thereof), and Professional Services provided under the Agreement.
 Merchant may voluntarily submit Feedback at any time.
 Merchant hereby irrevocably assigns all right, title, interest and other worldwide Intellectual Property Rights in and to the Feedback to Toast, Inc., and acknowledges that Toast is free to use, disclose, reproduce and otherwise exploit any and all Feedback provided by Merchant or any Employee relating to the Services in Toast’s sole discretion, entirely without obligation or restriction of any kind.
 Any rights not expressly granted herein are reserved by Toast.